-It is important that owners are made aware of the risk of sustaining a bite wound when transporting painful patients or in patients which are seizuring.
+It is important that owners are made aware of the risk of sustaining a bite wound when transporting painful patients.
 Bear in mind the owner's interpretation of situation may be unreliable as they may be very upset.
 Ensure the advice given is simple advice e.g. apply pressure to stem bleeding, and ensure the owner knows what to do on arrival at the practice and who to report to.